 The antidote to violence and other forms of acting out is empathy which is a function of imagination.
 Writing builds the imagination.
 We’re a 501(c)(3) corporation and our recent IRS Determination letter is linked here.
-After being founded in 1997 in Auburn, Washington, by poets Paul E. Nelson and Danika Dinsmore, SPLAB resumed operations in August, 2009, in Seattle’s Columbia City neighborhood.
-See an article from the South Seattle Beacon, Oct 2010.
+After being founded in Auburn, Washington, by poet Paul E. Nelson, SPLAB resumed operations in August, 2009, in Seattle’s Columbia City neighborhood.

 During its tenure in Auburn, SPLAB brought many renowned poets to town, including Anne Waldman, Andrew Schelling, Michael McClure, Wanda Coleman, Jerome Rothenberg, Eileen Myles, Ethelbert Miller, Victor Hernandez Cruz, Joanne Kyger, and others.
 We staged several Super Bowl of Poetry events, the annual Allen Ginsberg Open Mic Poetry Marathon, hosted and produced Teen Poetry Slams, and many low-cost writing workshops.